WildGoat07/WildGoatPackage/README.md

 * A wiki !!
 And some examples.
 * More portability, can be used without SFML or Windows but without its exclusive content. *Just an idea, it will most likely never be done.*
+* `wp::ImgSequence` : A class to load a sequence of image and animate it.
+(Maybe a sequence, maybe one image where the sequence is stored for performances).

 ---